The views expressed by the host on this show, now documented to be almost always right, 98.8% of the time, it is Friday on the EIB Network.

 And so it's a fine line between being passionate and confident and briefed on the subject, knowing the subject matter, and that's what gives you the confidence, and being exuberant.

-McCain has come out, he's been really exuberant a couple times.
+And by the way, another thing that happens with that, McCain has come out, he's been really exuberant a couple times.

-Other times he's come out not been exuberant.
+Other times he's come out, not been exuberant.

 What's wrong with McCain?

-That didn't seem quite the same to you.
+It didn't seem quite the same to you.

-You just gotta be who you are.
+You just got to be who you are.

 Connect with the audience.

-Because you the audience, I don't care if a person, if they're on television, when you're running for president, you're telling them why you need to be elected to run the country.
+Because the audience, I don't care if a person, if they're on television, when you're running for president, you're telling them why you need to be elected to run the country.

 It's that important.

-That ought to give you enough ego and and passion to be able to sell it to people, at least give them a chance to reject it or accept it.
+That ought to give you enough ego and passion to be able to sell it to people, at least give them a chance to reject it or accept it.

 Back to the phones we go.

-It's open line Friday.
+It's Open Line Friday.

 Hey, Rush.